IEC 60068-2-31 Rough Handling Shock Testing

 Summary of Test Method IEC 60068-2-31 Rough Handling Shocks

-This IEC 60068-2-31 test method deals with simulating effects of rough handling shocks.
-Primarily in equipment type specimens, the 60068 test evaluates the effects of knocks, jolts, and falls which may be received during operational use.
+This IEC 60068-2-31 test method deals with simulating the effects of rough handling shocks.
+Primarily in equipment-type specimens, the 60068 test evaluates the effects of knocks, jolts, and falls that may be received during operational use.

 IEC 60068-2-31 test procedures do not simulate impacts during transportation.
 Where the effects of loose cargo transportation should be assessed, visit Loose Cargo Bounce Testing.
 Furthermore, this test does not cover shock applied to installed equipment.
 For this type of testing, follow Shock Testing.

 Scope of Rough Handling Shock Compliance Testing Standards

 IEC 60068-2-31 testing is only used for equipment likely to receive rough handling.
 An example would include equipment of small to medium size and mass.
 Additionally, the IEC test is only conducted on faces and corners where there is a risk of such treatment being encountered.